XQuery Extensions

 Serialization

-• basex is used as the default serialization method: Nodes are serialized as XML, atomic values are serialized as strings, and binary items are output in their native byte representation.
-Function items (including maps and arrays) are output as with the Adaptive Serialization method.
+is used as the default serialization method: Nodes are serialized as XML, atomic values are serialized as strings, and binary items are output in their native byte representation.
+Function items (including maps and arrays) are output as with the Adaptive Serialization method.- With

-• With csv, you can output XML nodes as CSV data (see the CSV Functions for more details).
+, you can output XML nodes as CSV data (see the CSV Functions for more details). - With

-• With json, items are output as JSON as described in the official specification.
-If the root node is of type element(json), items are serialized as described for JSON Functions and the direct format.
+, items are output as JSON as described in the official specification.
+If the root node is of typeelement(json)

 For more information and some additional BaseX-specific parameters, see the article on Serialization.